 - Ammonia leak detection cloth.
 The cloth finds very tiny air leaks in “gloveboxes”.
 These are important in a variety of applications including the pharmaceutical & radioactive materials industries among others.

 - Ammonia-phenolphthalein test papers.
 Ammonia’s use as a refrigerant has increased greatly over the last few years as chlorofluorocarbons use has been restricted or banned.
 It’s popular in the food industry as well as skating rinks.
 These simple test strips can identify leaky joints in the refrigerant piping.
-Our blogs: Ammonia Leak Detection Methods: pH Paper vs Cloth & Ammonia-Refrigerant, Leak Detector & Disinfectant go into greater detail.
+Our blog: Ammonia Leak Detection Methods: pH Paper vs Cloth & goes into greater detail.

 - Lead acetate test paper for hydrogen sulfide detection.
 Hydrogen sulfide has the familiar “rotten eggs” smell and can be toxic in quite low concentrations.
 The test strips can be wetted to detect airborne H2S or dipped in water where bacterial sources are suspected.